Getting Started with Seller Fulfilled Prime: Creating an Infrastructure that Works

 While you can access Prime by using Fulfilment by Amazon, FBA is disadvantageous for some sellers for several reasons.
 For example, if you have large or bulky items or you might find that high storage or warehousing fees eat into profits or even cost you money.
 If you have very small items, Amazon can choose to make your product an Add-On item, which greatly reduces sales.
 Selling SFP enables you to sell items that are ineligible for FBA through Prime.

 SFP sellers have control over customer service and returns, meaning that you are in control of how and when products are returned.
-When an SFP fulfilled item is returned, you need to use Amazon guidelines and issue returns within 2 business days, but the product is immediately returned to you, giving you control over your brand and processes.
+When an SFP fulfilled item is returned, you need to use Amazon's returns process and guidelines within 2 business days, but the product is immediately returned to you, giving you control over your brand and processes.

 Finally, many sellers will benefit from the lack of split inventory.
 Selling through FBA requires you to ship inventory to Amazon, taking it out of your own warehouse and moving to another location.
 You must constantly manage inventory in two places, and if you sell out in one but still have stock in the other, you will lose money on sales.